-The single best currently available medication to treat hair loss is enlarged prostate drug Dutasteride (which is basically Finasteride/ Propecia on steroids).
-I have covered Dutasteride or its brand name Avodart numerous times on this blog in the past.
+The single best currently available medication to treat hair loss is enlarged prostate (BPH) reduction drug Dutasteride.
+This product is basically Finasteride (Propecia or Proscar) on steroids.
+I have covered Dutasteride and its brand name Avodart numerous times on this blog in the past.
 For many lucky people, this drug represents an already available cure for hair loss.

-For many years, I have been hoping that a topical gel or cream or liquid version of Dutasteride would come out so that I could take daily and higher doses with fewer chances of side effects, but so far no luck.
+For many years, I have been hoping that a topical gel or cream or liquid version of Dutasteride would be released by a reputable company.
+Then I could take daily and higher doses with fewer chances of side effects.
 In general, topical versions of drugs seem to result in fewer side effects than oral versions, although this is not set in stone.
-In some cases topical products still get into the bloodstream and show up in various tissues and organs in similar concentrations to their oral counterparts.
+In some cases topical products still get into the bloodstream.
+The chemical ingredient then shows up in various human tissues and organs in similar concentrations to its oral counterpart.
 Nevertheless, topical is always preferable to oral if both are equally effective in my opinion.
-Note: topical Finasteride is now available from various sources, and hopefully P-3074 will be released in the near future.

 Local compounding pharmacies can often also make topical Finasteride or Dutasteride for you, but prices are very high.
-Moreover, I would be more comfortable with a well known corporation making the product so that I know that the topical compound and delivery method are reliable.
+Moreover, I would be more comfortable with a well known corporation making the product so that I know that the topical compound and delivery method are reliable and tested throughly.

 Last week, I got a great surprise when I was browsing through PubMed for the keyword “Dutasteride”.